39dfir-bsg/openrelik-worker-kustoingest/README.md

 Supports an `.openrelik-config` files.

-# TODO:
-Supply an `.openrelik-config` file to this worker with an `openrelik-kusto-cluster-uri:` argument to use for the kusto cluster location.
+Supply an `.openrelik-config` file to this worker with an `openrelik-kusto-cluster-uri:` argument to use for the kusto cluster uri and a `openrelik-kusto-database:` argument to use for a database.
 If you're running an extract from an archive task before this, place your `.openrelik-config` file in an archive (eg. `openrelik-config.zip`) and add globs for it (`*.openrelik-config`) to your extract from archive task.

 ## Deploy
 Update your `config.env` file to set `OPENRELIK_WORKER_KUSTOINGEST_VERSION` to the tagged release version you want to use.